kwpexi/kwpexi.github.io/_posts/2022-04-04-penguins-tutorial.md

 </table>
 </div>

+The dataframe displays important information about any given penguin from the Palmer Penguins dataset such as culmen length and species.

 ## Data preprocessing

 Before we do move on, let's shorten the species names to make things a little neater: